JunoNgx/crisp-game-lib-tutorial/README.md

     });
 ```

 This is another weird looking function unique to CrispGameLib.
 Like `forEach()`, it iterates over elements in array, but then, it also checks for conditions to remove them from the container.
+Think of it as a more intuitive and reversed version of the Javascript's native `Array.filter()`.
+It directly works on the array in the first parameters, and the elements that yield a `return true` in the second parameter (a function) are removed.

-In this case, `fb.pos.y < 0`.
-A bullet out of screen is a irrelevant bullet.
+In this case, a bullet out of screen is an irrelevant bullet, hence `fb.pos.y < 0`.
 Since our bullets only move in one direction, there is only one landmark to check against (the top of the screen).
 You can also use this function to update a group of objects, which I will show you later.

 But for now, the important thing is, there is only a few bullets on screen at a time, and the game is now much more resource-efficient.